Chris Burden: Architectural works

-Many of Burden's later sculptures are intricate installations and structures consisting of many small parts.
+Tale of Two Cities at New Museum, 2013, photo by Benoit Pailley.

+In a further elaboration on Burden’s works concerning engineering, he focuses on the relationship between what is built and how it shapes who we are culturally through the stories it tells and the power behind it, saying about this work, “The origin of power both physical and bureaucratic, and how this power ultimately shapes the world in which we exist.”
+These sculptures are intricate installations and structures consisting of many small parts.
 A Tale of Two Cities (1981) was inspired by the artist's fascination with war toys, bullets, model buildings, antique soldiers, and a fantasy about the twenty-fifth century – a time when he imagines the world will have returned to a system of feudal states.
 The room-filling miniature reconstruction of two such city-states, poised for war, incorporates 5,000 war toys from the United States, Japan, and Europe – on a 1,100 sqfoot, 20 short ton sand base surrounded by a "jungle" made of houseplants.

+All the Submarines of the United States of America, 625 cardboard submarine models,1987.

 The gallery-sized installation All the Submarines of the United States of America (1987) consists of 625 identical, small, handmade, painted-cardboard models that represent the entire United States submarine fleet dating from the late 1890s, when submarines entered the navy's arsenal, to the late 1980s.
 He suspended the cardboard models on monofilaments from the ceiling, placing them at various heights so that as a group they appear to be a school of fish swimming through the ocean of the gallery space.
+In 1989 and 1992, Burden created a massive, 14-foot (4.3 m) diameter, five-ton suspended sculpture from concrete and rock, Medusa's Head, which appeared as a barren, rocky planet hanging from a chain inches from the floor with a detailed miniature train system weaving through its rugged, industrial landscape.
+The work suggests how humanity's drive for progress—represented by industrial infrastructure and engines—eventually leads to environmental ruin and materialized entropy.

+The Fist of Light, 1993.
+Aluminum, HVAC equipment, halide lights.

-In 1992, he exhibited his Fist of Light during the Whitney Biennial exhibition in New York.
-It consisted of a sealed kitchen-sized metal box with hundreds of metal halide lamps burning inside.
-It required an industrial air conditioner to cool the room.
+Questioning society’s relationship with energy and emphasizing its capacity to harness and weaponize the universe's most destructive forces, Burden presented The Fist of Light at the 1993 Whitney Biennial exhibition in New York.
+The work comprised a sealed, kitchen-sized metal box containing hundreds of metal halide lamps burning at such intensity that an industrial air conditioner was necessary to cool the room.